elotroalex/chiens/_texts/translation.md

 - I am one with you, islands.

-*(The Reciter and the narrator wobble on their legs and then collapse.
-The chorus retreats and exits.)*
+*(The Reciter and the narrator wobble on their legs until they collapse.
+The chorus recedes and exits.)*

 - {:.centered} FIN